Moodle-teamCSUSM/project-documentation/README.md

 #   Product Management & Practice

 ### Product Description
 A side project for our own creation - based on ammassed knowledge.
 Poised to be a Web/Mobile application with all of the bells and whistles.
+If you are committed to this project, please add your name to the below table with your name and wanted role.

 ##  Our own side-project
 ### Team Members